tinymce/tinymce-docs/plugins/comments.md

 #### Delete conversation
-This option is only available for the first comment of a selected text.
+This option is only available for the first comment in a conversation.
 Once the comment is saved, follow this procedure to delete a conversation.

 1. Click on the ![**3dots**]({{site.baseurl}}/images/3dots.png) icon above the comments box to expand the menu.
 1. Select **Delete conversation** from the menu items.